 Rotary cutting is a fantastic way to make your quilting quicker, more accurate, and more enjoyable.
-Here are a few tips to help you cut successfully right away!
+Here are five tips to help you cut successfully right away!

 1. The Importance of Using the Right Tools